-OpenLayers is an open-source, client-side web mapping library that can be used to build interactive web GIS applications for the NMHEWS/IBF platform.
-It enables users to view, edit, and interact with geospatial layers in a browser, supporting map-based reporting, visualization, and dissemination of hazard and impact information.
+OpenLayers can be used to build interactive web GIS applications for the NMHEWS/IBF platform, enabling users to view, edit, and interact with geospatial layers in a browser and supporting map-based reporting, visualization, and dissemination of hazard and impact information.

-In an FCV context, OpenLayers can support field-to-platform reporting by enabling local volunteers and surveyors to capture and share georeferenced observations and impacts.
+In an FCV context, OpenLayers can strengthen field-to-platform reporting by enabling local volunteers and surveyors to capture and share georeferenced observations and impacts.
 When combined with mobile data collection tools (e.g., QField, Survey123, KoboToolbox/ODK) and simple messaging channels (e.g., WhatsApp), local informants can submit location-tagged information for rapid validation and impact analysis.